getmetamapper/metamapper/README.md

 ## Supported datastores

-Metamapper currently supports automatic crawling and indexing of six SQL-based relational database management systems with plans to add more in the near future.
+Metamapper currently supports automatic crawling and indexing of these database management systems with plans to add more in the near future.

 - Amazon Redshift
 - Microsoft SQL Server